What is behavioral biometrics?

 Benefits of behavioral biometric detection

 Behavioral biometrics holds immense potential in helping detect account takeover, web scraping, and fake account creation.
-The events collected from behavioral biometrics can help detect these attacks in a way that is independent of IP or device information.
+The events collected from can help detect these attacks in a way that is independent of IP or device information.
 As a result, when each dataset is combined it leads to a much stronger detection signal.
-Supplementing fraud prevention efforts with behavioral analysis can help define custom rules on the type of behavior expected or acceptable given the user’s actions during a session, the time of day, or how other users have behaved in the past.
+Supplementing other cyberattack prevention efforts with analysis of behaviors can help define custom rules on the type of behavior expected or acceptable given the user’s actions during a session, the time of day, or how other users have behaved in the past.

-One of the biggest benefits of behavioral biometrics is that all events are collected passively, which reduces friction during checkout, account creation, or login.
-This approach is beneficial for both consumers and web services, as consumers can continue with their digital activities without disruption from security measures like Captchas or rate limits, while web services benefit from better security and reduced impact on user experience.
+One of the biggest benefits is that all events are collected passively, which reduces friction during checkout, account creation, or login.
+This approach is beneficial for both consumers and web services, as consumers can continue with their digital activities without disruption from security measures like CAPTCHAs or rate limits, while web services benefit from better security and reduced impact on user experience.

 Another key benefit of behavioral biometrics is that it makes data spoofing difficult.
-While it is possible to spoof information collected from client-side events and behavioral biometric data is no exception, it is difficult and requires sophistication to accurately corrupt rich human interaction data versus simply spoofing something like a user agent.
+While it is possible to spoof information collected from client-side events, it is difficult and requires sophistication to accurately corrupt rich human interaction data versus simply spoofing something like a user agent.
 Attackers would need to invest time, resources, and knowledge of programming and data-savvy techniques to efficiently spoof behavioral biometric data at scale.
-That said, bad actors may develop new methods to falsify and spoof behavioral biometric data, if there is enough incentive.
+That said, bad actors may develop new methods if there is enough incentive.

-Furthermore, behavioral biometrics increases the efficiency of fraud prevention efforts as it can be used real-time as well as retrospectively to authenticate incoming traffic and detect potential attacks.
+Furthermore, behavioral biometrics increases the efficiency of cyberattack efforts, as it can be used real-time as well as retrospectively to authenticate incoming traffic and detect potential attacks.

 Uses of behavioral biometrics

-Behavioral biometrics is an important weapon in the fight against digital fraud and abuse.
-It helps fraud teams understand the subtle usage patterns of online traffic through behavioral parameters.
+Behavioral biometrics is an important weapon in the fight against digital abuse.
+It helps security teams understand the subtle usage patterns of online traffic through behavioral parameters.
 These insights are crucial to detect and stop bad actors early in their tracks.

 - eCommerce: The always-on nature of eCommerce platforms requires them to offer seamless digital experience to their consumers, failing which they risk consumer churn and business going to another competing provider.
 Another consideration for eCommerce platforms is personalization – to highlight relevant products of interest based on consumers’ interactions.

-- Financial institutions: With continuous monitoring of a consumer’s behavior, behavioral biometrics can help financial institutions verify consumers’ identity at any point during the active session, and not just at the registration or log in stages.
-This increased visibility enhances the ability to spot fraudulent activity and take appropriate countermeasures in time.
+- Financial institutions: With continuous monitoring of a consumer’s behavior, financial institutions increase their ability to verify consumers’ identity at any point during the active session, and not just at the registration or login stages.
+This increased visibility enhances the ability to spot malicious activity and take appropriate countermeasures in time.

 - Access control: Behavioral biometrics can help analyze and flag suspicious activity for further attention, such as when an impostor tries to use stolen consumer credentials to gain access.

-In addition, behavioral biometrics is being successfully used to fight remote access trojans, insider threats, USB attacks, phishing, identity fraud, and so forth.
+In addition, behavioral biometrics is being successfully used to fight remote access trojans, insider threats, USB attacks, phishing, identity theft, and so forth.